 Clumsy Copyright Censorship: One episode was temporarily pulled because visible Apple logos on the back of the computers had to be digitally airbrushed out, advertising not being allowed on The BBC.

 Combat Pragmatist: if you're a field agent in MI-5 you do not survive long if you don't adopt a "use anything at hand" ideology.
 However, strong contenders for a prize in this area go to: Adam (for using a set of empty metal shelves to beat up a terrorist), Zaf (for escaping from a cupboard using an opponent's own crowbar and then using it to beat him to a (deservedly) bloody pulp), and Ros (for using a car-jack to immobilise a Mossad assassin before he could call for back-up).

 Continuity Nod: The following conversation, from series seven, episode one:

 Lucas: How'd Tom Quinn work out?
 Harry: Took early retirement.

-Crapsack World - Terrorists around every corner, corruption in every rank of the government, allied governments not giving a damn about Britain's survival, Russia openly slaughtering British agents in the street, and Anyone Can Die taken to Kill 'em All proportions (by this point it's safe to assume that basically all the current major characters will not survive).
+Crapsack World: Terrorists around every corner, corruption in every rank of the government, allied governments not giving a damn about Britain's survival, Russia openly slaughtering British agents in the street, and Anyone Can Die taken to Kill 'em All proportions (by the end it's safe to assume that basically all the current major characters will not survive).
 Oh, and if Code 9is still canon, the London will be destroyed sometime after the end of the series.

 Subverted with Tom in the series two finale.
 After being forced to shoot Harry while trying to avoid capture, Tom wades into the ocean and lets himself slip below the surface.
 Partway through the series three premiere, he resurfaces while trying to track down Herman Joyce to prove his innocence in the assassination of the Chief of the Defence Staff.